smarter23/To-dodo/README.md

 # Contributing
+Check out the [Contributing.md](/CONTRIBUTING.md) to find out how you can contribute

 # Goal
 The goal for this repository is to be a resource pool of all sorts Todo lists, written to learn or unlearn a language.